anoma/nspec/docs/anomian.juvix.md

     Each engine is known in its neighbourhood and may have connections abroad.
     It still communicates via messages though and stays fixed in the place.

+But how can I send it?
+Do I have to go to the post office?

 ## Chapter 4: Mailboxes for anyone